ta-data-bcn/Project-Week-3-Data-Thieves/Kick-Off.md

 **Friday**
 * Presentation time at **11 AM**!
 There will be a 15-minute break during the presentations!

-## JSON structure
+## Notebook structure
-Your paper will be a JSON file created through Zeppelin with a combination of plots and analysis.
-All the plots will need to be created in SQL cells.
+Your paper will be a Jupyter notebook with a combination of plots and analysis.
+All the plots will need to be created in Tableau.

 The structure should be:
 1. Title of the project.